 - hands become contaminated when changing the nappy of an infected infant.

 People and animals can carry and spread the infection even if they don’t have symptoms.

 Diagnosis of campylobacteriosis

-It is very important to your doctor if you think you have campylobacteriosis.
+It is very important to see your doctor if you think you have campylobacteriosis.
 To find out if you have the infection, your doctor will arrange a faeces (poo) sample for testing.
 If the results of the tests show that you have campylobacteriosis, your doctor will provide advice and appropriate treatment (if required) and will notify the Department of Health and Human Services, Victoria.